 Fexinidazole is now being donated by Sanofi to WHO for distribution to national sleeping sickness control programmes in disease-endemic countries.
-The first patient to receive fexinidazole outside of clinical trials was treated in the Democratic Republic of Congo began in January 2020.
+The first patient to receive fexinidazole outside of clinical trials was treated in the Democratic Republic of Congo in March 2020.

 DNDi is now striving to make fexinidazole available to the majority of people who have T.b. gambiense sleeping sickness.
 We are supporting a three-year access and pharmacovigilance study that began in 2020 and have so far carried out in-country training of relevant staff in 250 hospitals and health centres in T.b. gambiense-endemic countries; and updated national treatment and pharmacovigilance guidelines in Angola, Central African Republic, the Democratic Republic of Congo, Equatorial Guinea, Guinea, and Chad.

-DNDi has successfully completed a Phase IIIb trial in the DRC and Guinea to obtain clinical data on special populations not included in previous trials, including pregnant and breast-feeding women, and people with poor nutritional status or chronic diseases.
+DNDi has successfully completed a further Phase IIIb trial in the DRC and Guinea to obtain clinical data on special populations not included in previous trials, including pregnant and breast-feeding women, and people with poor nutritional status or chronic diseases.
 The final report is being prepared.